 Bacon-Wrapped Green Beans are the most PERFECT quick and easy stove-top side dish.
 Leave the oven free for the main dish and dessert by making these bundles in a pan!

-Stove-top side dishes are perfect for Thanksgiving, Christmas, New Year’s or any other festive dinners or family get-togethers.
-Your oven will be basically blocked for mains and desserts so always choose sides that can either be made in a pot or pan / slow-cooker / pressure cooker or served raw, such as this delicious Broccoli Slaw.
+Stove-top side dishes are perfect for Thanksgiving, Christmas, New Year’s, or any other festive dinners or family get-togethers.
+If your oven is blocked for mains and desserts, choose sides that can either be made in a pot or pan / slow-cooker / pressure cooker or served raw, such as these Avocado Salads.

-This recipe is spectacular.
+This recipe is spectacular and an absolute show-stealer on the dinner table.
 There is no other way to describe it.
 I mean, say it, just say it: Bacon Wrapped Green Beans! *angelical ahhhhh* Are you drooling yet?

 It’s super easy to make your little bundles.
 You just lay out the rasher of bacon on a cutting board, pick 8-10 beans and then wrap them as tightly as possible (see video).
 Not too tight for the bacon to rip but tight enough so no bean can fall out.

-Just preheat a pan over medium low heat, put the bacon wrapped green bean bundles in a pan with a lid on for 2-3 minutes and they are warm.
+Just preheat a pan over medium-low heat, put the bacon-wrapped green bean bundles in the hot pan, put on the lid for 2-3 minutes and then they are warm.

 The best part about this is that if you don’t have a gigantic pan but want to make loads of bundles you can make them in batches and then store in the fridge.
 Once it’s time to serve you can add a lot more to the pan because #1 they reduced in size and #2 they don’t need to be placed with a lot of separation of each other into the pan anymore.

 When frying at first you have to make sure the bacon part of the bundles don’t touch each other.
 Once crisp, for warm up, they can touch.

 Bacon-Wrapped Green Beans